 Feline parvovirus/panleucopenia (FPV)

-- There is no specific cure for FPV – your vet will support your cat with fluids and medicines while their body tries to fight the infection.
+- There is no specific cure for FPV, instead, treatment involves supporting your cat with fluids and medicines while their body fights the infection.

 Ongoing care and outlook

-Don’t let your kitten go outside or mix with other cats until they have been vaccinated – viruses from an infected cat can survive for several months in the environment and remain a threat to your kitten.
+Don’t let your kitten go outside or mix with other cats until they has been vaccinated – FPV can survive in the environment for several months.

-If your vet thinks your cat has FPV, don’t let them mix with other cats until they are 100% fit again.
+If your cat has been diagnosed with FPV, don’t let them mix with other cats until they are 100% healthy again.

-It’s also very important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your cat.
+Treatment for FPV can become very expensive, especially if they need intensive care in a veterinary hospital.
+It’s very important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your cat.
 There are often several treatment options so if one doesn’t work for you and your pet then the vet may be able to offer another.

 Did you find this page useful?

 Tell us more

 Want to hear more about PDSA and get pet care tips from our vet experts?Sign up to our e-newsletter